MiaLWGH/WiSTraining/README.md

 ### Step 5: Linux basics
 In this step, let's learn some basic Linux commands.

-1. Launch a Linux instance from console.
+1. Launch a Linux instance from console and connect to it.

 2. Collect system and hardward information